 Answer: Every person's situation is different and we examine applications as a whole against how many applicants we have.
-First, you do need to meet the minimum GPA requirement of a 3.0.
-After that we look at your promise and passion through your statement of interest, letters of recommendation, GREs, and phone interview.
+First, need to meet the minimum GPA requirement of a 3.0.
+After that, we look at your promise and passion through your statement of interest, letters of recommendation, GREs, and phone interview.
 We really encourage a campus visit if at all possible.
-There is also the small element dependent of how many applicants we have.
-The more qualified applicants that we have that are highly desirable (Strong academic background, having an RD, etc), the lower the chances are for acceptance that a student has with a very poor transcript.
-It is unpredictable what will be the tipping point.
-Sometimes it's the phone interview, sometimes it's a passionate reflective essay, and sometimes even a very strong letter of recommendation has moved an applicant up our list for acceptance.
-In the same token, these same things may be the breaking point for someone who has an excellent transcript.
+Just because you do meet all the minimum qualifications does not guarantee admission.

 Question: I am a very poor test taker.
 My transcript is very good, but my GREs are fairly poor.
 Should I bother applying?

 Answer: Yes!
 We understand that not everyone is a great test taker and we have found that the GREs are not a good predictor of success in our program.
 We do not limit our acceptance to the GRE, nor do we use it as a "weeding out" tool although the minimum score of 290 is highly recommended and scores lower than this are viewed more unfavorably.
 The Writing Score of 4, however, is even more important as good writing is important in graduate school.
 If there's a tie between two students of similar background, then the GRE may be used as the decision making point.
 However, we do look at the holistic quality of your entire application.

 Question: I am applying to an RD internship and the date of the Match is in April, but your priority deadline is January 20.
 I would like to go into the RD internship if I get matched but if I don't, I'd like to enter graduate school.
 What do you suggest I do?

 Answer: While it is best to apply as early as possible, we understand the nature of your situation.
 Due to the length of time it takes to review all our applicants, you would be best served to apply as soon as possible after the Match in the event you do not get an RD internship—our second deadline is shortly after that (April 15).
 However, do know that those who meet the priority deadline will get priority of being evaluated first.
 On the other hand, you can always apply by the priority deadline and then withdraw your application in the event you get an RD spot or, if still interested in our program, you can ask to be deferred to the following year after you complete your RD internship (without needing to apply again).

 Question: I received a full scholarship to another sport nutrition program.
 However I really want to come to UCCS.
 Can you match this?

-Answer: Congratulations-that is an amazing deal!
+Answer: Congratulations-that is an amazing award!
 Unfortunately, we cannot match such offers as we do not have those types of funds.

 PERTAINING TO TRANSFER OF CREDITS